-The Wellness 95 Percent product line lists 5 canned dog foods, each intended for intermittent or supplemental feeding only.
+The Wellness Ninety-Five Percent product line lists 5 canned dog foods.

-Wellness 95 Percent Chicken Dog Food was selected to represent the others in the line for this review.
+Wellness Ninety-Five Percent Chicken Dog Food was selected to represent the others in the line for this review.

 Canned Dog Food

 Estimated Dry Matter Nutrient Content